adriasir123/interesting-stuff/readme.md

 https://www.youtube.com/watch?v=M_kr3FmsSUE

 **Important note about the video above**: *read the comments*, not everything in the video should be done *exactly* as he says.

+# Hide Firefox top tabs

+If you are using Tree Style Tabs, you might want to hide the top tabs, do it this way: <https://medium.com/@Aenon/firefox-hide-native-tabs-and-titlebar-f0b00bdbb88b>